RU09342/lab-6taking-control-over-your-embedded-life-gouldj/High Power Control/README.md

 * [ ] Protect MSP430G2553 from "High Voltage" (12V)
 * [ ] Control the state of the relay to drive a power resistor
 * [ ] Screenshoot of the output of the MSP430G2553 and voltage across power resistor
-* [ ] Find switching speeds of relay experimentally
+* [ ] Find switching speeds of relay and MOSFET switch experimentally

 ## Compatibility
 * MSP430G2553